 A rotor-stator design consists of a rotating rotor and a stationary stator.
 The rotor creates a centrifugal force that directs the sample through a small opening in the stator.
 Shear force is created from turbulence, cavitation, and scissor action.
 The rotor runs at a high rpm to generate the maximum shear force.
 A rotor-stator is also described as a homogenizer.
 It best suited for low viscosity liquids.
 A homogenizer can emulsify two incompatible liquids.
 The breakdown of solid materials into a liquid media can be achieved with a rotor-stator.
 For the coating and ink industry, there are limits to the type of pigments that can be dispersed with a rotor-stator.
 Please consult with your BYK-Gardner representative when considering a rotor-stator for pigment dispersing.

 The VMA-Getzmann Dispermat line has two rotor-stator designs- horizontal and vertical.
 The Dispermat AS has horizontal design homogenizer chamber.
 The system can be configured as a single pass or multiple pass system.
 Very fine droplets with a large surface area can be achieved.
 The “C” technology is available making it ideal for R&D applications.
 There is a selection from fine to coarse gap rotors.

 A homogenizer accessory is available for the Dispermat vertical Laboratory disperser line.
 The rotor-stator can be ordered as an accessory to enhance the capability of a lab disperser.
 It is very easy to assemble the rotor-stator accessory.
-The rotor is attached to motor shaft and the stator is secured in the same way as the shaft protection pipe.
-With the rotor-stator the Dispermat can perform emulsifying, homogenizing, and high shear mixing.
-The homogenizer accessory is designed for 2 – 5 liter volumes.
+The rotor is attached to a motor shaft and the stator is secured in the same way as the shaft protection pipe.
+With the rotor-stator, the Dispermat can perform emulsifying, homogenizing, and high shear mixing.
+The homogenizer accessory is designed for 2 – 5-liter volumes.